Entries Tagged as 'Uncategorized'

 How (and How Not) to Think About Left and Right

 Both left and right in American life offer distinctive truths that are indispensable to governing ourselves by reflection and choice instead of by accident, force, and fraud.
 The left understands that without public supports in a village that raises the child, the family and spiritual values that conservatives cherish cannot flourish.
-But the right understands that unless a society also generates, honors, and defends irreducibly individual autonomy and conscience, even the best-intentioned social engineering may reduce persons to clients, cogs, or cannon fodder.
+But the right understands that unless a society also generates and defends irreducibly individual autonomy and conscience, well-intentioned social engineering may reduce persons to clients, cogs, or cannon fodder.
 Each side often clings to its own truths so tightly that they become half-truths that curdle into lies, leaving each side right only about how the other is wrong.

 The consequent damage to the public sphere can’t be undone by clinging to the left-vs.-right floor plan that I mentioned at the outset and that still limits many people I know.
 Analysis and organizing against socioeconomic inequities are indispensable, but they’re insufficient.
 That’s equally true of conservative affirmations of communal and religious values that bow quickly to accumulated wealth that, as Oliver Goldsmith noted, preys upon and dissolves values and bonds that conservatives claim to cherish.
 (See this website’s sections, “Folly on the Left” and “Conservative Contradictions.”)